Léon Grossvogel: Arrest

-In December 1942, Grossvogel was arrested, while waiting for a rendezvous with the forger and criminal, Abraham Rajchmann, at the Café de la Paix in Paris, He was betrayed by Trepper.
+On the 30 November 1942, Grossvogel was arrested, while waiting for a rendezvous with the forger and criminal, Abraham Rajchmann, at the Café de la Paix in Paris, He was betrayed by Trepper.
 He was imprisoned in Fresnes Prison and tortured by the Gestapo, as they had been told by captured Soviet agent, Anatoly Gurevich, that he knew the code that was used to encrypt communications between the espionage group and Soviet intelligence.
 However, he refused to divulge the secret.

 It is unknown whether Grossvogel was executed as other members of the Red Orchestra were, or that he survived the war (sources vary).
 It was likely he was still alive during the allied invasion however it is equally likely he was secretly tried and convicted by a Luftwaffe court and then executed, either in Fresnes prison, or more likely taken to Germany in 1944 or 1945.
-His wife, Jeanne Grossvogel, was arrested on 25 November 1942 and executed in July 1943 in Plötzensee Prison.
+His wife, Jeanne Grossvogel, was arrested by the Gestapo in Brussels on 25 November 1942 and executed in Plötzensee prison on 6 July 1943.